+This guide is designed to provide helpful information and advice.
+While we work to ensure that our information is accurate and up to date, we would recommend contacting the Carers UK Helpline or visiting our website for more information.
 Carers UK is a charity registered in England and Wales (246329) and in Scotland (SC039307) and a company limited by guarantee registered in England and Wales (864097).
 Registered office 20 Great Dover Street, London SE1 4LX.
+Publication code: E9040 © Carers UK, May 2025.
+Next review April 2026.